citusdata/pg_cron/README.md

 );
 ```

-Based on your configurations, when a job is triggered, the extension creates a Postgres connection or database worker, for the duration of the job.
+Based on your configurations, to execute a job, the extension establishes a Postgres connection or spawns a database worker.
 Pg_cron can run multiple jobs in parallel, but only one instance of each specific job at a time.
 If a second instance is triggered before the first finishes, it’s queued and starts as soon as the first one completes.

 # Cron syntax